Scaling limit of trees with vertices of fixed degrees and heights: GHP convergence

 \section{GHP convergence}

 To show the GHP convergence of $\T^n$, by \cref{B.2}, it suffices to prove that $\T^n$ is close to the genealogies of a fixed large number of random vertices (that is their paths to the root).
-We would like to use the same method as \cite{BBKKbis23+}.
-However, we cannot as we have poor estimate on the number of genealogies that still have not yet merged at given height.
+We would like to use the same method as \cite{BBKKbis23+}. {Roughly speaking, this method consists in getting a lower bound for the number of ancestors at a given height of $k$ typical vertices, and then in showing that the probability that another given vertex coalesces with one of these ancestors (on a well chosen time interval) is bounded away from zero.} However, we cannot as we have {a} poor estimate on the number of genealogies that still have not yet merged at {a} given height.

 To avoid this issue, we look instead at the genealogies of vertices chosen such that at each height exactly $k$ of them have not yet merged.
 We call the union of the genealogies a $k$-trail as those sets have at each height $k$ vertices and consists of paths going to the root (see Figure \ref{fig:3trail}).
 We construct inductively $k$-trails (\cref{lem:trailconstruct}), and show that $k^2$-trails tend to be close to $k$-trails (\cref{lem:chain}).
 By a chaining argument this gives us that $\T^n$ is close to $k$-trails (\cref{pro:chain}).
 Finally, we prove that $k$-trails stay close to the genealogies of a large number of random vertices, which allows us to conclude.